 A number of donor-related and procedural variables are known to affect the quality of the donor heart.
 These include donor age, the presence of cardiovascular risk factors (e.g. hypertension, smoking), known heart disease in the donor prior to death, or injury to the heart after death.
 The risk of death after heart transplantation increases progressively with donor age greater than 30 years.
 A donor age of 50 years is associated with a 30% increase in the relative risk of death at one-year post-transplantation compared with a donor age of 30 years (an increase in the absolute risk of death at one year post-transplant from 15% to 19%).
-The relative risk of death at one-year post-transplant rises to 50% for a donor age of 60 versus 30 years (absolute risk of 23% versus 15%).
+The relative risk of death at one-year post-transplant form 15% to 19%).
+The relative risk of 23% versus 15%).40

 There are limited data available on heart transplant outcomes associated with donors over the age of 60 years.
-The most recent publication from the International Society for Heart and Lung Transplantation reported a one-year mortality rate of 32% for recipients of hearts from donors greater than 60 years of age.
-40 Caution is recommended in accepting hearts from donors older than 60 years due to the high risk of pre-existing coronary artery disease.
+The most recent publication from the International Society for Heart and Lung Transplantation reported a one-year mortality rate of 32% for recipients of hearts from donors greater than 60 years of age.40 Caution is recommended in accepting hearts from donors older than 60 years due to the high risk of pre-existing coronary artery disease.